 Each year, British Skydiving Affiliated Parachute Training Organisations bid to host the British Open Nationals and the British Skydiving UKSL and Grand Prix meets.
 The Competitions Committee co-ordinates the schedule of skydiving competitions in the UK.
 It also co-ordinates the British National Delegation to represent the UK at international meets.

-You may have heard about changes to the arrangements for Sporting Licenses for World Records and international competitions.
-Changes to the recording of Sporting License holders now mean that it is not enough to have the sticker in your British Skydiving Licence book; your details will be checked against the FAI Sporting License Database and failure to appear on the FAI Database will mean that you will not be able to take part in your chosen event.
+You may have heard about changes to the arrangements for Sporting Licences for World Records and international competitions.
+Changes to the recording of Sporting Licence holders now mean that it is not enough to have the sticker in your British Skydiving Licence book; your details will be checked against the FAI Sporting Licence Database and failure to appear on the FAI Database will mean that you will not be able to take part in your chosen event.